The changing workforce

 Before we answer that question, let’s take a closer look at each of these major changes in a bit more detail.

-Also, a majority of the working population don’t sit behind a desk.
+Did you know the majority of the working population don’t sit behind a desk?
 2.7 bn people are in fact deskless.

 Another study found that almost all of the net employment growth in the U.S. economy from 2005 to 2015 appears to have occurred in alternative work arrangements.